genicsblog/genicsblog.com/_posts/gouravkhunger/2022-03-17-8-ways-to-keep-your-heroku-app-awake.md

 Basically, it is a tool with a database of Heroku apps.
 Every 30 minutes, it goes through the list of stored apps and pings them.
 This is an easy way to ping your app without any manual work involved.

 But a major problem with Kaffeine is it has a big database of sites to ping (79406 as of now).
 This essentially means that it can be slow to iterate through the list.
-Even being some seconds late than 30 minutes can make your Heroku app go to sleep mode.
+Even being some seconds later than 30 minutes can make your Heroku app go to sleep mode.

 With some testing I have found that you can expect to see your app restart about 7-8 times a day, even while using Kaffeine, but this basically defies the purpose of keep the app awake 24/7.
 It is recommended to use the manual ping methods listed above.